AgeYY/Post-delay_WM/README.md

-# Beyond the Delay Neural Dynamics: a Decoding Strategy for Working Memory Error Reduction
+# The effects of the post-delay epochs on working memory error reduction

 ## Introduction
-This repository hosts the code accompanying the paper "Beyond the Delay Neural Dynamics: A Decoding Strategy for Working Memory Error Reduction," where we invesgated the influence of the decoding phase in reducing memory errors through the lens of artificial recurrent neural networks (RNNs).
+This repository hosts the code accompanying the paper "Beyond the Delay Neural Dynamics: A Decoding Strategy for Working Memory Error Reduction," (preprint, 10.1101/2022.06.01.494426) or the peer-reviewed version "The effects of the post-delay epochs on working memory error reduction" (10.1371/journal.pcbi.1013083) where we invesgated the influence of the decoding phase in reducing memory errors through the lens of artificial recurrent neural networks (RNNs).

-TODO: Some codes in this repository are redundant and not relevant to the paper.

 ## Repository Structure